spec-validator/validator/README.md

 and do so entirely with TypeScript in one place without wrtitng even a single line of JSON schemas or YAML based specs (though those are generated at runtime later on).

+Please got through the [ideas' document](IDEAS.md) before diving into the API.

 ## Packages

 - [@spec-validator/validator](packages/validator/README.md)